General Crack: Box office

 According to Warner Bros records the film earned $919,000 domestic and $401,000 foreign.

 Preservation

-The sound version of General Crack is lost.
+The visual (i.e., film) portions of the sound version of General Crack are lost although the soundtrack survives complete on a set of the Vitaphone discs at UCLA.
 The silent version of this film, with Czech intertitles, survives, but does not have any of the original color sequences.
 Copies are located in the Czech archive and the Museum of Modern Art.
 Although the complete soundtrack for the sound version survives on Vitaphone disks, the silent version was either a "B" negative or an alternate take with intertitles.
 So while this is a legitimate version of the film, it does not match up with the Vitaphone soundtrack.